 See also The Informant, who is usually somewhat older and portrayed rather less sympathetically.

 - Subverted in Black Butler.
 Doll, aside from not being the eldest (though that is justified due to her elder "siblings" being Genre Blind), gives Ciel help, covers for him, and fits this trope to a T before Ciel goes into an episode and orders for her death.

-- In Detective Conan, Ayumi, Genta, and Mitsuhiko, the Detective Boys.
-They're even referred to as Baker Street Regulars in an arc.
+- In Case Closed, Ayumi, Genta, and Mitsuhiko, the Detective Boys.
+They're even referred to as Baker Street Irregulars in an arc.
 They literally play this when they entered the cyberspace Victorian England AU in the Non-Serial Movie Phantom of Baker Street.

 - As the plot approaches the end of Slayers Next, one of these attempts to pickpocket the party, but eventually joins them and befriends Martina.
 Subverted, as he's the Big Bad.

 - As an adaptation of the Sherlock Holmes canon, Moriarty the Patriot has Sherlock Holmes and his Baker Street Irregulars, right on schedule.
 They assist him in legwork and small information gathering.

 - In the Post-Crisis retelling of his origin, this is how Jason Todd first met Batman.
 He was trying to steal the Batmobile's hubcaps at the time.